sbaijal/Yield-Curve-Modeling/README.md

 The project fits a continuous curve through those discrete points using two methods — Nelson-Siegel and Cubic Spline — and compares how each performs.

-Furthermore, the project evaluated risk measures such as Modified Duration, DV01, Key Rate Duration and parallel and non parallel shocks to stress test.
+Furthermore, the project evaluates risk measures such as Modified Duration, DV01, Key Rate Duration and parallel and non parallel shocks to stress test.

 ## Yield Curve Fitting Methods